pyta-uoft/pyta/docs/checkers/index.md

         x -= 1
 ```

-These nested `if` statements can be removed and their test condition can be added to the `if`/`elif` branch immediately above it while adjusting indentation as needed.
+The nested `if` statement can be removed and its test condition can be added to the `elif` branch immediately above it.

 For example: